updated on 07 April 2022

 Pros

 The lockstep model creates collegiality, stability and cohesion, as well as loyalty, by placing emphasis on group achievement and teamwork rather than competition between lawyers at the same firm.
-“A lockstep model provides certainty in terms of partner progression,” explains Hanh.
-“A partner will know what his or her remuneration will be depending on their seniority at the firm.
+“A lockstep model provides certainty in terms of partner progression,” explains a partner at an international law firm.
+“A partner will know what their remuneration will be depending on their seniority at the firm.
 The pre-established criteria for remuneration also arguably ensures greater transparency and emphasises the sense of sharing and support between partners – and the gains and benefits from diversifying opportunities and spreading risk.
 In theory, a lockstep model should create a more collegiate culture in which lawyers pursue the firm’s best interests rather than their own, while also rewarding longevity and loyalty, affording greater security to partners.”

 Cons

 The lockstep model fails to link reward with individual performance, which critics believe encourages inefficiency and unfair situations where lesser performers can ‘coast’ on the greater contributions of others.
-“Firms using a traditional lockstep system lack the flexibility to deal with underperforming partners as well as high performing partners irrespective of their seniority,” explains Hanh.
+“Firms using a traditional lockstep system lack the flexibility to deal with underperforming partners as well as high performing partners irrespective of their seniority,” the partner explains.
 “Lockstep assumes that senior partners generate more for the business than junior partners and fails to properly account for the speedy progress of higher performing partners.”

 Modified lockstep – merit-based pay